Duo - Frequently Asked Questions (FAQ)

 I forgot my FOB/Phone what should I do?

 Having a backup authentication device is key.
 At the top of this article is additional information regarding Duo Mobile and SMS/Text to help reduce the possibility of an emergency, especially after support hours.
-If you have lost your FOB please make sure to contact the Eagle Help Desk for assistance during support hours (see below).
+If you have lost your FOB please make sure to contact the Eagle Help Desk for assistance during support hours.

-During non-support hours or at your convenience, visit the Duo Device Management Portal on the password reset page at https://www.uwlax.edu/info/password-reset/ and send yourself a bypass code.
+During non-support hours or at your convenience, visit the Duo Device Management Portal on the password reset page at https://www.uwlax.edu/info/password-reset/ and send yourself a one-time passcode.
 Information on how to send yourself a Duo bypass code can be found here: Duo - One-Time Passcode or Bypass Code.

 FOB's have a 2 year battery lifespan and once the battery dies the FOB needs to be replaced.
 If a FOB is not working and you're a faculty or staff member, then please contact the Eagle Help Desk.
 Students will have to purchase their own from the UWL Bookstore if it dies.